Hazing Laws in Virginia

 - Up to $2,500 in fines

 In addition to the legal penalties, your child may also experience social and professional repercussions.
 If your child spends time in jail, they may have a difficult time resuming their education or career path.
 Because hazing is against the law, hazing convictions also may show up on a background check, which can further interfere with your child’s educational, professional or occupational, and housing opportunities.

 In Virginia, criminal convictions are not eligible for expungement.
 Juvenile records are not available to the public, but they can be accessed by law enforcement.
 These permanent records may be used against your child if they are facing charges in the future.

 Contact the Law Offices of Daniel J. Miller - (757) 267-4949

 Attorney Dan Miller has more than 20 years of experience handling juvenile criminal charges and is familiar with the juvenile courts throughout Southeast Virginia.
 Our team offers you the driven, dedicated, and knowledgeable criminal defense that your child deserves.
-Learn how we can help your family and protect your child’s future.
+Learn how our Virginia Beach attorneys can help your family and protect your child’s future.
+If you need lawyers for minors or adults, give our criminal defense law firm a call.